-In this report, the list of significant potential effects on the human and native ecosystems in the southwest Florida project study area from anticipated climate change was derived from review of 354 professional source documents from federal, state, local, academic and planning sources.
-These documents are listed under in the Citations.
+In this report, the list of significant potential effects on the human and native ecosystems in the southwest Florida project study area from anticipated climate change was derived from the Southwest Florida Regional Planning Council/ Charlotte Harbor national Estuary Program Regional Vulnerability Assessment (Beever et al. 2009) and a review of 354 professional source documents from federal, state, local, academic and planning sources.
+These documents are listed in the Citations.